Yagisan/Yagisans-Wasteland-Overhaul/README.md

 * Non mixer Nuka-World Nuka-Cola is now sold in the Commonwealth.
 * Non mixer alchoholic Nuka-Cola is now found with other alchohol.
 * Vim is now sold in the Commonwealth.
+* Coffee and Donuts Workshop Pack coffees now use Brahmin Milk from Altairp's Animal Farm.
+* Brahmin Milk, Molerat Milk and Cat Milk from Altairp's Animal Farm now available in vendors.

 ### Food
 * Far Harbor and Nuka-World meat is now found in the Commonwealth.